-Our lead oncology drug candidate, FLX475, is designed to selectively inhibit the migration of immunosuppressive T{reg} into tumors.
-We are currently conducting a Phase 1/2 clinical trial investigating FLX475 as a single agent and in combination with pembrolizumab.
-Initial observations from four of eight cohorts in the Phase 2 portion of the trial reported in November 2020 included clear monotherapy clinical activity of FLX475 in EBV+ lymphoma, and promising clinical activity of combination therapy with pembrolizumab in subjects with nasopharyngeal carcinoma and head and neck cancer, providing initial clinical PoC.
+Our lead oncology drug candidate, FLX475, is designed to selectively inhibit the migration of immunosuppressive T{reg} into tumors, while sparing T{reg} in healthy tissues and without negatively impacting effector immune cells.
+T{reg} represent a dominant pathway for downregulating the immune response.
+We will initially develop FLX475 in charged tumors, in which we believe there remains significant unmet medical need.

 We own an issued U.S. composition of matter patent directed to FLX475 that is scheduled to expire in 2037 (not including any applicable extensions, if approved).
 We have entered into a collaboration and license agreement with Hanmi, whereby we granted Hanmi the exclusive rights to develop, manufacture and commercialize FLX475 in the Hanmi Territory.